Chen-1511/SDR-FM-Radio-Speech-Recognition/README.md

 * Basic Knowledge of Python, HTML, CSS and JavaScript
 ---
 ### Virtual Machine
-You can use the Virtual Machine with all the software and libraries install, by downloading the image of the VM on the following link:
+You can use the Virtual Machine with all the software and libraries installed, by downloading the image of the VM at the following link:

+In this repository you can find an instalation manual, where there is an in depth description of how to install the VM, and how to execute the code.